arnelenero/react-entities/README.md

 ### Unit testing of entities

 When we unit test our entities, ideally we would want it to be isolated from the React components that use them.
 For this purpose, we cannot use `makeEntity` because it returns an entity hook.
-Instead, we can use the drop-in replacement called `createEntity`, which follows exactly the same syntax but returns a direct reference to the hook instead.
+Instead, we can use the drop-in replacement called `createEntity`, which follows exactly the same syntax but returns a direct reference to the entity instead.

 **counter.test.js**
 ```javascript